bustios/zeppelin-notebooks/README.md

-%md

 # Zeppelin notebooks

-This repository contents a set of notebooks that I developed using [Zeppelin](http://zeppelin.apache.org), as part of my participation on GSoC 2016.
+This repository contents a set of notebooks that I developed using [Apache Zeppelin](http://zeppelin.apache.org), as part of my participation on GSoC 2016.
 If you've noticed any errors or would like to contribute to this repository, please don't hesitate to contact me.

 ## License